heremaps/xyz-documentation/docs/ui/gettingstarted.md

   });
 ```

 5. Congratulations!
-Your first XYZ map is ready
+Your first Data Hub map is ready